hashimati/Service-Requests-Offers-Microservices/README.md

     }
 }
 ```
-Now, we declare the Authentication Provider class.
+Now, we can write the Authentication Provider class.
 The authentication provider class implements AuthenticationProvider interface.
 The implemenation requires overriding authenticate() method in which the users' credentials are validated.

 ```java
 @Singleton